Origins, Prophesies and the

 Buddha: Son of the Mother

-"masculine purity", namely Theravada Buddhism, reminiscences of the Great Mother
+nothing but "masculine purity", namely Theravada Buddhism, reminiscences of the

-can still be found.
-In his excellent essay "The Great Goddess Today in Burma and
+Great Mother can still be found.
+In his excellent essay "The Great Goddess Today in

-Thailand: An Exploration of Her Symbolic Relevance to Monastic and Female Roles"*,
+Burma and Thailand: An Exploration of Her Symbolic Relevance to Monastic and Female

-John P. Ferguson makes it clear that "Theravada Buddhism, it would seem, built its
+Roles"*, John P. Ferguson makes it clear that "Theravada Buddhism, it would

-religious edifice upon a preexisting structure in which worship of the Goddess was
+seem, built its religious edifice upon a preexisting structure in which worship of the

-fundamental".
-One of his main thesis is that Buddhism is a reaction to the power of
+Goddess was fundamental".
+One of his main thesis is that Buddhism is a reaction to

-the Mother.
-"To the Buddhists the Great Goddess is a veritable matron of suffering
+the power of the Mother.
+"To the Buddhists the Great Goddess is a veritable matron of

-(because of the inability to resist Her attractions), the primal cause to all mankind's
+suffering (because of the inability to resist Her attractions), the primal cause to all

-troubles.
+mankind's troubles.
 She makes us love Her more than we should".
-Hence, nonattachment to be the
+Hence, nonattachment

-core of Buddhist teachings.
-The interesting nuance, however is, that the Buddha did not
+to be the core of Buddhist teachings.
+The interesting nuance, however is, that the Buddha

-renounce the world because of hatred, but because he loved it too much.
-That means, that
+did not renounce the world because of hatred, but because he loved it too much.
+That

-there is "a positive valorization of the world of the Great Goddess at the very
+means, that there is "a positive valorization of the world of the Great Goddess at

-moment the Theravada Buddhist rejects it".
-Furthermore it is stated, that the Goddess
+the very moment the Theravada Buddhist rejects it".
+Furthermore it is stated, that

-appears at crucial moments in (Theravada) Buddhist life.
-First of all, the Buddha's
+the Goddess appears at crucial moments in (Theravada) Buddhist life.
+First of all, the

-Enlightenment would not have been possible, without the Goddess' interference under the
+Buddha's Enlightenment would not have been possible, without the Goddess' interference

-Bodhi tree**, in which She at a crucial moment, after the Buddha touched the Earth
+under the Bodhi tree**, in which She at a crucial moment, after the Buddha touched the

-(Goddess) as a cry for help - which ever since became one of the main mudra's -
+Earth (Goddess) as a cry for help - which ever since became one of the main mudra's

 distract the Buddha) fled.
 "The Buddha's Enlightenment is thereby assured by the